pernalin/pernalin.github.io/_posts/2015-04-12-laravel-on-hostgator.md

 Install the right version of Laravel on your Host.
 If you don't know which Laravel version you have in Dev, use `php artisan --version` on your local dev console to find out.

 On the PuTTY terminal enter the following command to install.
-Make sure you replace <version number> with the required Laravel version.
-E.g. `laravel/laravel=*4.2* --prefer-dist`
+Make sure you replace 'version number' with the required Laravel version.
+E.g. `laravel/laravel=**4.2** --prefer-dist`

 {% highlight console %}
 username@domain [~]# php composer.phar create-project laravel/laravel=<version number> --prefer-dist
 {% endhighlight %}

-In case you don't specify a version number, composer will install the latest available.
+If you don't specify a version number, composer will install the latest distribution.
 {% highlight console %}
 username@domain [~]# php composer.phar create-project laravel/laravel --prefer-dist
 {% endhighlight %}